Alvarios/kushuh-go-utils/file-utils/README.md

 ## FindProjectRoot

 Returns the absolute path for the root of a project.
-It assumes naming conventions, such as only the root folder is named after the project name.
+It assumes the project folder has an unique name in the entire project tree.

 ```go
 path, err := file_utils.FindProjectRoot(rootFolderName)